Annie-McElroy/the-village/README.md

 - Providing a more detailed profile page which lists closed requests, open requests, and claimed requests belonging to the user
 - Allowing users to search for villages geographically (or with other means than simply matching a zip code)
+- Incorporating Stripe to allow donations in support of the developers
 - Allowing village administrators to invite new villagers to join their village via external means (possibly through a passcode or email link)
 - Permitting users to join more than one village
 - Allowing users to select a profile image (or perhaps upload their own)